 So, for example, you could sell freshly squeezed lemonade or freshly baked goods.

 However, to sell goods, you will likely need to become certified if it’s a requirement in your area.

 Dogs are often viewed as family members, and with good reason.
 For this reason, many dog owners will pay good money for services involving the care of their pup(s).

 If you’re a dog lover, you should use one of the many available resources that can put you into the dogsitting field, such as:

 Rover is an amazing site for connecting dog owners and walkers.
 While the website will take about 15% of what you earn, it’s still a great way to earn a considerable amount of money.
 For example, just by walking 2-3 dogs monthly, you could earn around $1,000.
 And, if you become a full-time dog walker, you can earn around $3,300 every month.

 23. Start A Cleaning Service

-Offering your personal cleaning services is an efficient and easy way to make money as a teen, as many homeowners are not able to give up enough time to fully maintain a squeaky clean household.
+Offering your personal cleaning services is an efficient and easy way on how to make money as a teenager without a job, as many homeowners are not able to give up enough time to fully maintain a squeaky clean household.